kwhite2/git/lessons.md

 # Heading 1
 ```

-Whereas you use HTML and CSS with WordPress, you use Markdown with Git and GitHub.
+Whereas you use HTML and CSS with WordPress, you use Markdown to render legible documents on GitHub.
 Markdown has fewer options for marking text than HTML.
-It was designed to be human-readable, meaning easy to write and edit.
+It was designed to be easier to write and edit.

-This file you are reading is written in markdown—[here](https://raw.githubusercontent.com/DHRI-Curriculum/git/master/sections/concept.md) is what it looks like in its raw, unrendered form.
+The lessons of this workshop were originally written in markdown.
+You can see [here](https://raw.githubusercontent.com/DHRI-Curriculum/git/v2.0/lessons.md) what they look like in their raw, unrendered form.

-Compare that with this—the source code for the GitHub page, written in HTML [here](view-source:https://github.com/DHRI-Curriculum/git).
+Compare that with this—the source code for this lesson's web page, written in HTML [here](view-source:http://curriculum.dhinstitutes.org/workshops/git/lessons/).

 Markdown is also arguably more sustainable and accessible than formats like `.docx` because of its simplicity and related ability to be read across multiple platforms.
-Use of Markdown is also supported by document-conversion tools like [Pandoc](https://pandoc.org/) that can change a markdown file to an epub with one command entered into your terminal.
+Use of Markdown is also supported by document-conversion tools like [Pandoc](https://pandoc.org/) that can change a markdown file to an `.epub` with one command entered into your terminal.

 ## Highlighting Distinctions

 As we move forward its important to make sure we're firm on the distinctions between the three different tools outlined above.

 **Git** is a software that you use on your laptop, or your local computer/machine.
 The repository with your project's files is stored on your hard drive.
-You also edit the text files on your local machine using a plain text editor, which is another software on your local machine like VS Code.
+You also edit the text files on your local machine using a plain text editor, which is another software on your local computer like Visual Studio Code.

 **GitHub** is a cloud-based platform that you access through your internet browser.
 Even though you physically are still in the same place, working on your laptop, you are no longer working on your local machine, you are on the Internet.
 This is a fundamentally different location than when you're working with your Git repository and editing and creating files in your plain text editor.
 With GitHub, you are uploading your repository—as described above—from your local machine to this platform on the Internet to be shared more broadly.
 You can also create private repositories if you want to use GitHub to backup a project.

-**Markdown** is the language used to format the plain text files in your Git-enabled repository.
-GitHub reads this language so that the markups made to the file are rendered when you view your file on the platform (i.e. #headers appears as headers, links are inserted).
+**Markdown** is the language used to render plain text files in your Git-enabled repository with markup on GitHub.
+When you view your file on the platform, `# headers` are rendered as HTML-formatted headers, links are inserted, etc.

 ## Evaluation